thibaudbrault/PRBN/README.md

 <h2 id="roadmap">Roadmap</h2>

 ✅Listen to Gen 1, Gen 2 and Gen 3 soundtracks
-✅Baiscs audio player functions : play / pause, next, previous, move 10 seconds forward / backward, shuffle
+✅Basic audio player functions : play / pause, next, previous, move 10 seconds forward / backward, shuffle
 ✅Use the slider to move forward and backward in the track
 ✅Automatically goes to the next track and starts playing it when the current track is ended
 ✅Multiple filter choice : listen to every tracks or select a game